Written byTaylor Abrams

 It’s a good idea to share here, because you’re going to want to try a lot.
-Some of our favorite dishes are the shrimp toast, charred broccoli and squid, and incredible whole smoked duck, which should be on your table no matter what.
-Seasonal options are switched in and out pretty frequently, too, so don’t ignore the specials - especially the crab salad or charred baby favas if they happen to be available.
+Some of our favorite dishes are the customizable charcuterie board (options range from tête de cochon and duck liver mousse to rabbit terrine), charred broccoli and squid, and incredible whole smoked duck, which should be on your table no matter what.
+Seasonal options are switched in and out pretty frequently, too, so don’t ignore the specials and small bites—and the very large wine list, which includes some pretty rare bottles.
 And it will be a challenge, but try to save some room for dessert, because the churro-like doughnuts here are supremely good.

 Squid and broccoli might not sound like an obvious combination, but this dish works.
 It’s also quite spicy, as advertised.
 Order it.